mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 [zio-default-async-5]: Going to the Cafe with Alice
 ```

 After Alice's call, the fiber executing on thread `zio-default-async-2` was interrupted, and the console never printed the string `Boiled water ready`.
-Since the fiber was still running then interrupted, its value was a `Failure`, specifying a huge object the cause of failure.
+Since the fiber was still running when interrupted, its value was a `Failure`, specifying in a huge object the cause of failure.

-Unlike interrupting a thread, interrupting a fiber is a joint and easy operation.
+**Unlike interrupting a thread, interrupting a fiber is a joint and easy operation**.
 In fact, the creation of a new `Fiber` is very lightweight.
 It doesn't require the creation of complex structures in memory, as for threads.
 Interrupting a fiber simply tells the `Executor` that the fiber must not be scheduled anymore.

-Finally, unlike threads, we can attach _finalizers_ to a fiber.
+Finally, unlike threads, **we can attach _finalizers_ to a fiber**.
 A finalizer will close all the resources used by the effect.
-The ZIO library guarantees that if that effect begins execution, the finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.
+The ZIO library guarantees that if an effect begins execution, its finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.

 Last but not least, we can declare a fiber as `uninterruptible`.
 As the name suggests, an uninterruptible fiber will execute till the end even if it receives an interrupt signal.